 Neuroscience is the interdisciplinary study of the brain and the nervous system.
 A minor in Neuroscience would help both psychology and biology majors keep abreast of scientific progress in this discipline and help prepare them for emerging career opportunities.
 The Neuroscience minor would be an appropriate minor for anyone interested in a psychiatric health-care career including general medicine but especially psychiatry, pharmacology, psychiatric-mental health nursing, clinical psychology, or cognitive rehabilitation.
 This minor would also provide a strong undergraduate foundation for further training in a graduate program in neuroscience or psychobiology.

 Requirements for the Neuroscience Minor

 Seventeen (17) credits, consisting of the following required courses:

-Psychology 305, Psychology 374, Psychology 394, Biology 340, and Biology 410.
+PSYC 274, 305, 394, BIOL 340, and 410.
 Please note that only two of the Psychology courses can count toward the Psychology major requirements.

 Biology Course Offerings for the Neuroscience Minor